-Aysgarth has always stuck to its guns with its strict full-boarding policy.
-Aside from the handful of day pupils and 'regular boarders' (who stay for two or three nights a week), everyone full- or weekly-boards and there are usually at least 100 boys knocking around at weekends.
-All sleep in the main house – a homely, colourful space.
-The Morses spent six figures sprucing up the dorms when they arrived, but thankfully corridor cricket still remains a firm fixture on the evening timetable.
+Aside from the handful of day pupils and 'regular boarders' (who stay for two or three nights a week), everyone full- or weekly-boards, and there are usually at least 100 boys knocking around at weekends.
+Hester has made boarding even more homely than it was – more parenting, less teaching, with Hester and Jonathon stand-in ‘mum and dad’.
+All the boys sleep in the main house – a homely, colourful space, with Hypnos mattresses and cuddly toys.
+The dorms have all undergone a major spruce in recent years, but corridor cricket still remains a firm fixture on the evening timetable.

 Saturdays begin with morning lessons, followed by games and activities, while Sundays are more chilled – we love the tradition of breakfast in PJs before chapel.
 Each term is bookended with an ‘all-in’ weekend where all the full and weekly boarders are expected to stay in school.
 For exeat weekends and holidays, boys can be escorted on the train to London or Edinburgh, and Spanish boarders have the option of being escorted all the way to Madrid.

 Yes – the school motto is 'Of Oak, Not Willow'.

 Are there any notable alumni for Aysgarth School?